Rinse and Repeat

 Additional criteria exist on top of Quality Assets for the Rinse and Repeat strategy.
 The underlying asset should have a high degree of liquidity, such that opening and closing positions, including options can be made at the median price or better.
 The option chain contains weeklies as the strategy operates on a weekly basis, but at times monthlies may be used for the Calendar Diversification or because there is an ideal entry point for a monthly.

 Once these criteria have been established, sufficient volatility is needed (or at least option pricing) such that ATM premium yields 1 week out is a minimum of 1%, but more often at least 1.5% or higher on short calls or short puts.
-Remember, premium yields is the premium divided by the purchase price exclusive of any capital gains.
+Remember, premium yield is the premium divided by the purchase price exclusive of any capital gains.